TylerMamrot/bookClassifier/README.md

 living_index
 ==============================

-Model used to reccomend cities in the United states based on the following:
+Set of binary classifiers used to determine the type of book based on the text in the book's summary
-* politcial affiliation
-* yearly income
-* city type (rual, urban, etc)
-* primary job opportunity
-* cost of living tolerance
-* tax tolerance

 Project Organization
 ------------